Making Aliyah is a daunting task for anyone, especially when there are bureaucratic “curve balls” that may be thrown your way.

 It must be noted that processing at Misrad Haklita IS NOT a condition to being registered with Bituach Leumi for health insurance – that can happen immediately after receiving your Teudat Zehut.

-Appointments with Misrad Hapnim to apply for a Teudat Zehut are often a couple of weeks away.
+Appointments with Misrad Hapnim, to apply for a Teudat Zehut, can be anywhere from a couple of weeks to a couple of months away, depending on the location and time of year.
 Only after this document has been received can one make their appointment with the Misrad Haklita, which can be an additional wait.

 To ensure our Olim have health insurance from day one, Nefesh B’Nefesh recommends purchasing private health insurance for the time needed to complete your processing.